brussell98/megane/DOCUMENTATION.md

 When directly calling `kill()` you can specify a timeout in milliseconds.
 After this amount of time passes the process will be killed whether it has completed it's tasks or not.

-## Statistics

-The master process (the manager) automatically collects stats about all of it's workers.
-These can be accessed through `manager.stats` and are updated every minute.
-This interval can be changed with the `statsInterval` option.
-To see the structure of the stats object see the `MeganeStats` interface in [index.ts](./src/index.ts)

 ## IPC

 Work in progress...